 -

-Cenote Ik kil - In the Yucatan Peninsula there is a large network of aquifers that have been formed millions of years ago, when the peninsula was submerged in the sea; and when the porosity of these ancient reefs was exposed, they allowed the permeability of the rain, thus creating these wonderful natural spectacles known as cenotes.
+Cenote Ik Kil - Located in the Yucatan Peninsula, this vast network of aquifers was formed millions of years ago when the peninsula was submerged under the sea.
+The porosity of these ancient reefs allowed rainwater to permeate, creating these stunning natural wonders known as cenotes.

-- Cenote Ik kil - In the Yucatan Peninsula there is a large network of aquifers that have been formed millions of years ago, when the peninsula was submerged in the sea; and when the porosity of these ancient reefs was exposed, they allowed the permeability of the rain, thus creating these wonderful natural spectacles known as cenotes.
+- Cenote Ik Kil - Located in the Yucatan Peninsula, this vast network of aquifers was formed millions of years ago when the peninsula was submerged under the sea.
+The porosity of these ancient reefs allowed rainwater to permeate, creating these stunning natural wonders known as cenotes.

-The word comes from the Mayan word “dzonot” which means water cave.
-And they were of great importance for the Mayan civilization in ceremonial rites because they were considered portals to the underworld.
-As well as for the Mexicas Mictlán, for the Mayans Xibalbá.
+The term “cenote” originates from the Mayan word “dzonot,” meaning water cave.
+These cenotes held great significance for the Mayan civilization in ceremonial rites, as they were considered gateways to the underworld.
+Similar to the Mexicas’ Mictlán, the Mayans referred to it as Xibalbá.

-Immerse yourself in the sacred world offered by this beautiful Cenote, a window to the past where you will find the perfect balance of harmony and adventure.
+Experience the sacred world of this beautiful Cenote, a glimpse into the past where harmony and adventure perfectly coexist.

 - Round transportation from Super Aki store in Tulum City